gdhy9064/PPO-Spuer-Mario-TF2.4/README.md

 # Introduction
 This is an implemention of PPO based on Super Mario, referred to an existing repository [here](https://github.com/uvipen/Super-mario-bros-PPO-pytorch).
+The `.ipynb` can't be run on Windows because the processes created can't find the methods defined in jupyter notebook.

 # Results
 There are some levels I have trained.